KristinKalt/kristinkalt.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD Fellow, SDPS Section, Department of Computer Science, University of Copenhagen
+subtitle: PhD Fellow, Department of Computer Science, University of Copenhagen

 profile:
   align: right